United States Regiments & Batteries > Pennsylvania > Infantry

 |

-January 20-24 | “Mud March” |
+January 20-24 |

-February 6 | Ordered to Washington, D.C. and duty there and at Alexandria.
+February 6 | Ordered to Washington, D.C. and at Alexandria to rest and recruit.
 Attached to 2nd Brigade, Pennsylvania Reserves Corps, 22nd Corps, Dept. of Washington |

-March 1 | Major Baily was promoted to colonel |
+March 1 | Major Baily was promoted to colonel. |

-March 10 | Captain Lemon was promoted to lieutenant colonel and Captain Robert E. Johnston of Company B to major |
+March 10 | Captain Lemon was promoted to lieutenant colonel and Captain Robert E. Johnston of Company B to major. |

 April | Attached to District of Alexandria, 22nd Corps |

-Septembe 16 | Major Johnston resigned |
+Septembe 16 | Major Johnston resigned. |

-November 2 | Captain George S. Gallupe of Company C was promoted to major |
+November 2 | Captain George S. Gallupe of Company C was promoted to major. |

 1864